-Teachers are asked each spring to specify their classroom’s needs.
+Teachers specify their classroom’s needs.
 The items vary somewhat by classroom, but more than 2 dozen items, including pencils and other writing/drawing tools; notebooks and other paper products; binders and folders; tissues and hand-sanitizer.
 We buy some sturdier items that we expect to use for multiple years.

-Because we know that not every family can afford to pay, we set the per-student payment 25-35 percent above actual per-student cost to ensure we cover all needs.
+Because we know that not every family can afford to pay, we set the per-student payment about 25 percent above actual per-student cost to ensure we cover all needs.

 “So, does my student still need to bring anything from home?”

 Yes!
-A backpack, for sure, and lunch box if your student brings lunch.
+A backpack and lunch box if your student brings lunch.
 For example, your student might be asked to bring in a reusable water bottle, or (for projects) an empty shoe box or milk carton, etc. See next question.

-Teachers are asked each spring to specify their classroom’s needs, and the PTA ordered corresponding amounts of items.
+Teachers specify their classroom’s needs, and the PTA orders corresponding items.
 Some teachers may ask families to bring in special items.
 For example, your student might be asked to bring a reusable water bottle, or (for projects) an empty shoe box or milk carton, etc.

 “How did this program become the only way to buy supplies for my TM student?”